palomaMacedo/AWS/aws-studies/fundamentals/tips.md

 You can create an AMI from that server and use it to launch 10 identical instances in seconds! 🚀

 ⚠️ Important: AMIs are regional — if you create one in São Paulo, you need to copy it to use in another region!

+---
+⚖️ Load Balancers
+A Load Balancer is a traffic distributor — it receives requests and distributes them across multiple instances, preventing any single server from being overloaded.

+🔄 How it works
+Users → Load Balancer → Instance 1
+                      → Instance 2
+                      → Instance 3

+📦 Types of Load Balancers on AWS

+ALB (Application Load Balancer)

+Works at Layer 7 (HTTP/HTTPS)
+Routes traffic based on URL, headers, cookies
+Best for web applications and APIs

+NLB (Network Load Balancer)

+Works at Layer 4 (TCP/UDP)
+Extremely high performance and low latency
+Best for real-time applications

+GLB (Gateway Load Balancer)

+Used for security and firewall appliances
+Routes traffic through third-party virtual appliances

+CLB (Classic Load Balancer)

+Legacy — old generation
+Not recommended for new projects ⚠️

+✅ Main Benefits

+High availability — if one instance fails, traffic goes to another Scalability — distributes load automatically
+Health checks — removes unhealthy instances automatically SSL termination — manages HTTPS certificates centrally

+💡 Practical Example
+Imagine your app has 3 EC2 instances.
+Without a Load Balancer, all traffic hits just one server.
+With a Load Balancer:

+Instance 1 → handles 33% of traffic
+Instance 2 → handles 33% of traffic
+Instance 3 → handles 33% of traffic

+If Instance 1 goes down → Load Balancer automatically redirects to Instances 2 and 3! 🚀

+💡 Tip: For most web applications, ALB is the best choice.
+Use NLB only when you need ultra-low latency! ⚡